Social work with people aged 65+ years old

 • Developing a shared understanding and standard for strengths-based, proportionate assessment

-1. Named social worker for work with older people
+• Named social worker for work with people aged 65 and over

 In early March 2025, the Steering Group met in person for a Theory of Change workshop.
 In the workshop, 14 participants sat in three groups and worked through different activities informed by an Appreciative Inquiry approach.
 This approach primarily focuses on the strengths of an area, team and/or service and seeks to build on those strengths to make improvements.
 There are five steps within the Appreciative Inquiry approach: